 While add-ins can enhance your experience, they can occasionally interfere or conflict with PowerPoint.
 Try starting PowerPoint without add-ins to see if the problem goes away.
 Here’s how:

 If you're running Windows 10, click the Start button in the lower-left corner of the screen.

 If you are running Windows 8, move your mouse to the upper right corner of your screen and select Search.

 If you are running Windows 7, click Start.

 If the issue is resolved, on the File menu, click Options, and then click Add-Ins.

 Click to clear all the check boxes (Disable the Add-ins) in the list, and then click OK.

 If the issue does not occur, start enabling the add-ins one at a time until the issue occurs.
 This will allow you to figure out which add-in is causing the problem.
-Be sure and restart PowerPoint each time you enable an Add-in.
+Be sure to restart PowerPoint each time you enable an add-in.

 If disabling add-ins did not resolve your issue, continue to the next step.

 Repairing your Office programs can resolve issues with PowerPoint not responding, hanging, or freezing by automatically repairing errors in the file.